cis-ds/course-site/content/homework/debugging-rmarkdown/index.md

 Your assignment should be submitted as several files:

 1. The revised `babynames.R`.
-1. The revised `hiv-profile.Rmd` and the successfully rendered `hiv-profile.md` with associated output files (e.g. images).
+1. The revised `hiv-profile.qmd` and the successfully rendered `hiv-profile.md` with associated output files (e.g. images).
 1. An R script that renders all the individual country HIV profiles, as well as rendered HTML files.

 Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).